Is a timing belt covered under warranty?

 Is a timing belt covered under a powertrain warranty?

-A timing belt is normally included in the powertrain warranty and will, therefore, be covered if something happens while the powertrain warranty is still active.
-A powertrain warranty usually lasts five years or 60,000 miles, whichever comes first.
+A timing belt is normally included in the powertrain coverage and will, therefore, be covered if something happens while the powertrain warranty is still active.
+A powertrain warranty period usually lasts five years or 60,000 miles, whichever comes first.

 However, most timing belts won’t break until you’re past the 60,000-mile mark.
-In that case, the powertrain warranty will have expired and will no longer be in effect.
-Therefore, you shouldn’t bank on not having to pay for a replacement timing belt.
+In that case, your powertrain warranty from the dealership will have likely expired and will no longer be in effect.
+Incidentally, you shouldn’t count on your warranty covering the timing belt replacement.
 It’s better to assume that the timing belt won’t need to be replaced until your powertrain warranty has expired.

 A powertrain warranty is available even when you buy a used car.
 When you’re buying the car, ask about transferring the warranty coverage over to you.